-I didn’t realize how great having a lab partner was until I had a teacher who wouldn’t let me have one, even though the rest of the class had partners.
-Their reasoning for this is that it was unfair to the other students that they have to work with a student who has a disability.
-As a result, I often had lower grades on assignments and it took me longer to complete them, if I completed them at all, because I had great difficulty with seeing the lines on lab equipment, and was nervous around chemicals and fire due to my low vision.
-I also had a fear that I would accidentally blow up the classroom or set off the fire alarm.
+I didn’t realize how great having a lab partner was until I had a teacher who wouldn’t let me have one.
+Their reasoning for this is that it was unfair to the other students to work with a disabled student.
+As a result, I often had lower grades on assignments and it took me longer to complete them, if I completed them at all.
+I had great difficulty with seeing the lines on lab equipment, and was nervous around chemicals and fire due to my low vision.
+There was also a fear that I would accidentally blow up the classroom or set off the fire alarm.
 I recognize that the teacher had limited resources due to our large class size and did not have access to low vision or assistive technology information, so there are several factors that led to this happening.
-I share this experience to show how important having a lab partner can be.
+This further shows how important having a lab partner can be.

 Utilize a paraprofessional, co-teacher, or TVI

 Students with low vision may benefit from having a different type of lab partner.
-Instead of a fellow student, a paraprofessional, co-teacher, or teacher of the visually impaired (also known as a TVI) can assist with completing a lab.
+Instead of a fellow student, a paraprofessional, co-teacher, or teacher of the visually impaired can assist with completing a lab.
 I remember I once completed a lab with my science tutor who worked at the school and found that it worked out really well- read more about why you should have a tutor from your school here.
-Working with staff members on labs allows the assignments to be adapted more easily and embraces the use of technology, especially assistive technology.
+Working with staff members on labs allows the assignments to be adapted more easily.
+It also embraces the use of technology, especially assistive technology.

 Adapt science assignments

-In my chemistry class, my teacher encouraged me to learn as much as I could about making materials accessible, both print and digital ones.
-They did not know much about the topic, so I took it upon myself to learn how to do this, and I ended up sharing my research as a science project-more about colored backgrounds and the readability of text here, and more about science fairs and projects here.
+In my chemistry class, my teacher encouraged me to learn as much as I could about making materials accessible.
+They did not know much about the topic, so I took it upon myself to learn how to do this, and I ended up sharing my research as a science project- read more about colored backgrounds and the readability of text here, and more about science fairs and projects here.
 Whether it’s adding color, enlarging text, or attaching high-quality images (read more about high quality images and how to find them here), learning how to make assignments accessible is a very important skill.
 Learn how to make documents accessible in Microsoft Word here.

 Use video magnifiers instead of microscopes

 In a college geology class, the lab instructor had us look through a microscope to see the details in rocks.
-For me, I used a video magnifier that projected onto a larger screen so that way I could see images clearly and easily.
-There are video microscopes available for zooming in further, but for the purposes of this assignment, a standard video magnifier did the trick.
+For me, I used a video magnifier that projected onto a larger screen.
+That way, I could see images clearly and easily.
+There are video microscopes available for zooming in further, but for me a standard video magnifier did the trick.
 Learn more about video magnifiers with my posts on the E-Bot Pro here and the Eschenbach SmartLux here.